 - Schools profit from each online sale.

-It’s up to fundraising companies to convince groups about these advantages.
-The industry as a whole needs to do a better job of educating schools on how to incorporate it into their sale.
+It's up to fundraising companies to convince groups about these advantages.
+The industry needs to better educate schools on how to incorporate it into their sale.
 But the word is also spreading naturally as people are talking.

 Schools get their own unique online access code to provide to their students.
-Once students register online they can send out invitations to friends and family.
-The access code allows the entire group to track their own sales.
+Once students register online, they can send invitations to friends and family.
+The access code allows the entire group to track their sales.
 This makes it possible for students to receive prize credit as well.

 Missouri High School Band

 - 2019 Registration 4% 2019 Internet Sales $364

 - 2020 Registration 79% 2020 Internet Sales $1526.50